openebs-archive/openebs-docs/docs/maya.md

 ------

 The control plane of OpenEBS is generally referred to as Maya.
-The control plane has several components
+The control plane has several components as follows:

 - Maya-Provisioner
 - Maya-ApiServer